Nikola Alexandre (he/they) - Co-Creator & Stewardship Lead

 Nikola is a Black queer forester by training and by calling.
 Nikola was raised by the deserts of New Mexico and the alpine mountains of Southern France.
 After attending a nature-based healing gathering following the Pulse massacre, Nikola committed his life to healing through tending the earth and reclaiming land stewardship as a way of nurturing a future for the communities he belongs to.
 Nikola holds a Master’s of Forestry and Master’s of Business Administration from Yale University, and founded Conservation International’s Ecosystem Restoration Program. niko[at]shelterwoodcollective.org

-Maya Harjo (she/they) - Board Member
+Maya Harjo (she/they) - Board Treasurer

 Maya is a Native queer farmer dedicated to healing Native food systems through the revitalization of traditional foodways and the practice of sustainable agriculture.
 She is Mvskoke, Shawnee, Seminole, Jewish, and a citizen of the Quapaw Nation, who was raised in the unceded territory of the Gabrielino/Tongva peoples.
 Maya graduated from Brown University with a degree in Development Studies and a focus in tribal sovereignty and she holds a certificate of Ecological Horticulture from the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz.
 Guided by teachings from Elders, Indigenous farmers, and TEK practitioners, she seeks to be a land steward whose practices cultivate ecocultural health – restoring physical, spiritual, and cultural health to Native communities and ecological health to the land.
 Maya has worked throughout California and the Southwest supporting tribal gardens and farms, including as a former Farm Manager at The Cultural Conservancy.
 Maya is currently pursuing a Masters degree in American Indian Studies at UCLA.